Bridge collapse: Out on errands, killed in an instant

 He has been identified by police as Navarro Brown, a 37-year-old employee with Structural Technologies VSL, listed among those killed.
 He had died at the hospital.

-“I feel like the bad guy won this time,” the officer said as he processed the news on Sunday afternoon.
+“I feel like the bad guy won this time,” the officer said as he processed the news Sunday afternoon.

 The families of the dead and the injured asked for privacy as they try to make sense of their sudden, inexplicable loss.

-“It’s a pretty magical thing to find your soul mate in this world,” Brandon Brownfield’s wife, Chelsea, wrote on Facebook Sunday.
+“It’s a pretty magical thing to find your soul mate in this world,” Brandon Brownfield’s wife, Chelsea, wrote on Facebook on Sunday.
 “Like pieces to a jigsaw puzzle, our crazy curvy edges matched and we fit together like no one else could.”

 The Brownfields had three young daughters, and the family moved to Florida several years ago for his job at Maxim Crane Works, according to a fundraising page a friend started for the family that had raised more than $50,000 in a few days.
 He was driving home from work when the bridge collapsed.